JavierGonzalez/BMP/README.md

 # The Bitcoin Mining Parliament

-THIS IS AN OPENSOURCE TOOL WITH NO RESPONSIBILITY FOR ACTIONS TAKEN BY THIRD PARTIES
+THIS IS AN OPEN-SOURCE TOOL WITH NO RESPONSIBILITY FOR ACTIONS TAKEN BY THIRD PARTIES.

 ------